fluidself/fluidself.org/_books/psychology/sources-of-power.md

 title: 'Sources of Power: How People Make Decisions - by Gary Klein'
 ---

 We have found that people draw on a large set of abilities that are sources of power.
 The conventional sources of power include deductive logical thinking, analysis of probabilities, and statistical methods.
-Yet the sources of power that are needed in natural settings are usually not analytical at all--the power of intuition, mental simulation, metaphor, and storytelling.
+Yet the sources of power that are needed in natural settings are usually not analytical at all—the power of intuition, mental simulation, metaphor, and storytelling.

 Features that help define a naturalistic decision-making setting are time pressure, high stakes, experienced decision makers, inadequate information (information that is missing, ambiguous, or erroneous), ill-defined goals, poorly defined procedures, cue learning, context (e.g., higher-level goals, stress), dynamic conditions, and team coordination.